 When it came to creating a deck of divination, artists typically turned to historical Tarot decks such as the Tarot de Marseille as a starting point when recreating the major arcana.
-Pamela Coleman-Smith was no exception.
+Pamela Colman Smith was no exception.
 In the image above, we see the Fool carrying a satchel over his right shoulder and an animal (cat?) leaping on him.

 What is The Meaning of The Mountains?
 And Why Is The Fool About to Walk Off a Cliff?

 Mountains tend to represent obstacles to overcome in a Tarot reading.
 The closer the mountain, the more immediate the danger.
 The Fool is literally standing on top of a mountain cliff, surrounded by even more scary jagged mountain peaks.
 The danger is imminent, his next step could result in him plunging to his death.

 A.E.
 Waite writes, “The edge which opens on the depth has no terror; it is as if angels were waiting to uphold him, if it came about that he leaped from the height.”
 [Pictorial Key to the Tarot]

 Essentially the next step is a leap of faith.
 As Waite continues, “The sun, which shines behind him, knows whence he came, whither he is going, and how he will return by another path after many days. he is the spirit in search of experience.”